Can you tell us a little bit about yourself?

 Delicious 🙂 And also very healthy!
 I love eating healthy because it makes me feel awesome!
 I eat a lot of vegetables, fruit, fish, wholegrains, legumes, beans, nuts, seeds, tofu.
 My diet basically consists of wholefoods from nature.
 I drink lots of water too.
 I also love my daily coffee.

-Smoothies are always a great easy option you can make at home and drink on your way to school / uni / work.
-You can find some of my smoothie recipes here.
+Smoothies are always a great easy option you can make at home and drink on your way to school/uni/work.
 Smoked salmon or baked beans on wholegrain toast is another quick and easy brekkie option.

-8) Do you get more satisfaction from: the change you make through Instagram, or through working with people individually?
+Do you get more satisfaction from the change you make through Instagram, or through working with people individually?

 Both!
 I get such positive responses and feedback from both my personal clients and my followers on Instagram.